Audio rates 2022

 - Daily rate Reporting £134.33 per day.
 Minimum fee of £67.17 (per half day).

 Contributions bought on a daily rate basis are bought out on an assignment basis.
 See a sample assignment

 BBC/PMA/WGGB TV Rates (per minutes, on slot length)

-The BBC has been sending out letters to writers (at a rate of 500 a week from August 2014) requesting that they give a general permission covering that writer’s entire BBC radio and TV production catalogue available on similar (paid) terms to those that apply to contemporary BBC programme commissions.
+Since 2014 the BBC has been writing to authors requesting that their entire BBC radio and TV production catalogue will be made available on similar (paid) terms to those that apply to contemporary BBC programme commissions.

 BBC Contributor Payments

 The BBC receives over 100 returned contributor payments a month, most of which are by incorrect bank details resulting from artists (or even agents) changing bank details and not notifying the BBC.
 These require a lot of manual effort to resolve and with the consequence that contributors are not receiving the payments that they are entitled to.

 If you need to check, chase a payment or register your details:

 Address(This information will be of interest to artists and contributors/agents who submit VAT-only invoices and any other hard copy documentation): BBC Contributor Payments, PO Box 745, Redhill, RH1 9GB

 Need to speak to someone?
 Download the contact details for the BBC Literary Copyright team